rymurr/RF24/README.md

 This chip uses the SPI bus, plus two chip control pins.
 Remember that pin 10 must still remain an output, or the SPI hardware will go into 'slave' mode.

+added by rymurr:
+My goal is to clean up the code and make it more useable.
+I also want to test it better and verify everything is working correctly.
+I am also planning on extending this to work with the raspberry pi and other boards (see https://github.com/stanleyseow/RF24/) but in a more sane/clean/extendable way.
+Hopefully I can get rid of code duplication and align the interfaces better.
+Good luck to me!